Rule 4501-8-09 | Course requirements.

 (1) Four hours of classroom equivalent training offered via the internet through a licensed online enterprise; or

-(2) Four hours of classroom instruction offered through an abbreviated adult training course; or
+(2) Four hours of classroom or virtual classroom instruction offered through an abbreviated adult training course; or

-(3) Four hours of classroom or online instruction and four hours of behind-the-wheel training.
+(3) Four hours of classroom, virtual classroom, or online instruction and four hours of behind-the-wheel training.

 (B) The abbreviated adult course classroom and online instruction shall be based upon the principals of and cover, at a minimum, the body of knowledge contained in the "Abbreviated Adult Course Curriculum."
-The abbreviated adult course shall consist of four hours of classroom or online instruction.
+The abbreviated adult course consists of four hours of classroom or online instruction.

 (C) The abbreviated adult course behind-the-wheel training shall be based upon the principals of and cover, at a minimum, the laboratory lessons contained in the "Abbreviated Adult Course Curriculum."
-The abbreviated adult course shall consist of four hours of behind-the-wheel instruction.
+The abbreviated adult course consists of four hours of behind-the-wheel instruction.

-(D) Except as provided in rule 4501-8-06 of the Administrative Code for a medically based hospital or rehabilitation facility that offers instruction for persons with a disability, and for online enterprises offering the classroom equivalent only via the internet, enterprises that provide the abbreviated adult course shall be able to provide both the classroom and the behind-the-wheel training.
+(D) Except as provided in rule 4501-8-06 of the Administrative Code for a medically based hospital or rehabilitation facility that offers instruction for persons with a disability, and for online enterprises offering theory instruction only via the internet, enterprises that provide the abbreviated adult course shall be able to provide both the classroom, virtual classroom, and the behind-the-wheel training.

-(E) The classroom instruction shall meet the following requirements:
+(E) The classroom and virtual classroom instruction shall meet the following requirements:

-(1) The classroom environment shall be maintained in a manner that is conducive to learning.
-In maintaining an environment that is conducive to learning, the school shall give consideration to the appropriate class size, appropriate methods of maintaining discipline, and any other relevant factors;
+(1) Maintain an environment in a manner that is conducive to learning.
+In maintaining an environment that is conducive to learning, consideration is given to the appropriate class size, appropriate methods of maintaining discipline, and any other relevant factors;

-(2) A ten minute break shall be provided at the approximate mid-point of the lesson for students receiving more than two continuous hours of training;
+(3) Provide a ten minute break at the approximate mid-point of the lesson for students receiving more than two continuous hours of training;

-(3) Any materials or workbooks used for classroom instruction shall be available to every student taking that instruction.
-Instructional materials referenced during the classroom instruction shall be provided for each student;
+(4) Any materials or workbooks used for instruction shall be available to every student taking that instruction.
+Instructional materials referenced during instruction shall be provided for each student;

-(4) No videos, slides or films, or activities unrelated to safe driving practices, driver knowledge, or driver skill shall be used;
+(5) No use of videos, slides or films, or activities unrelated to safe driving practices, driver knowledge, or driver skill;

-(5) It shall be the responsibility of the driver training enterprise to determine each student's successful completion by means of a comprehensive final examination measuring driver knowledge.
+(6) It shall be the responsibility of the driver training enterprise to determine each student's successful completion by means of a comprehensive final examination measuring driver knowledge;

 (b) The final examination shall be administered and graded in-person by a licensed instructor.
 Only examinations provided by the director shall be used.
 Accommodations shall be made for the final examination to assist students with confirmed learning difficulties.